 (1) Caused, attempted to cause, or threatened to cause PHYSICAL INJURY to another person (BP# 3240) Students who by their presence &/or actions encourage disruption, fights, or physical injury are subject to disciplinary action.

+encourage disruption, tights, or physical injury are subject to disciplinary action.
 OFFENSE 1ST OFFENSE 2 ND OFFENSE ADDITIONAL OFFENSES 1.1 Willful Disregard for the safety of others or self (MCA 45-5-207) Committing acts that may endanger other students, including throwing snowballs, potentially dangerous objects, rubber bands, running in crowded areas, or pushing and shoving.
 Zero period -3 day suspension and parent notification.
 Additional interventions as assigned.
 1-3 day suspension and parent notification.
 Additional interventions as assigned.
 3-5 day suspension and parent conference.
 Additional interventions as assigned.
 1.2 Abusive, threatening, willfully defiant, gang-related behavior or verbal/physical altercation.
 (MCA 45-8-101).
 Typically this is a mutually joined altercation or conflict between students.
 Zero period -3 day suspension and parent notification.
 Possible mediation and additional interventions as assigned. ^ 3-5 day suspension and parent notification and additional interventions as assigned. ^ 5 day suspension and/or placement into the Alternative to Expulsion program.
 Parent conference.
 Referral to law enforcement.
 Additional interventions as assigned. ^ 1.3 Fighting and/or inciting a fight.
 (MCA 45-8-101) Typically this is a mutually joined altercation between students.
 3-5 day suspension and parent notification.
 Possible mediation and referral to law enforcement.
-Additional interventions as assigned. ^ 5-10 day suspension and parent conference.
+Additional interventions as assigned. [^] 5-10 day suspension and parent conference.
 Possible mediation and referral to law enforcement.
 Possible recommendation for expulsion up to 45 days/placement in the Alternative to Expulsion program.
 Additional interventions as assigned. ^ 5-10 day suspension and parent conference.
 Referral to law enforcement and possible mediation.
 Possible recommendation for expulsion up to 90 days/placement in the Alternative to Expulsion program.
 Additional interventions as assigned. ^ 1.4 Assault (MCA 45-5-201, 202, 206, 207, 211) Threats of physical violence and/or physical attack on another person.
 5-10 day suspension, parent conference, and referral to law enforcement.
 Recommendation for expulsion up to 45 days/placement in the Alternative to Expulsion program. ^ 5-10 day suspension, parent conference, and referral to law enforcement.
 Recommendation for expulsion for up to 90 days/placement in the Alternative to Expulsion program. ^ 5-10 day suspension, parent conference, and referral to law enforcement.
-Recommendation for expulsion for up to 180 days/placement in the Alternative to Expulsion program. ^ 1.5 Inflict, threaten to inflict, or attempt to inflict violence against a student, teacher, administrator or other school personnel based upon the person's race, color, national origin, ancestry, sex, ethnicity, language barrier, religious belief, physical or mental handicap or disability, economic or social condition, actual or potential marital or parental status, gender, or sexual orientation.
-5-10 day suspension, parent conference, referral to law enforcement, and possible recommendation for expulsion. ^ 5-10 day suspension, parent conference, referral to law enforcement, and possible recommendation for expulsion. ^ 5-10 day suspension, parent conference, referral to law enforcement, and recommendation for expulsion. ^
+Recommendation for expulsion for up to 180 days/placement in the Alternative to Expulsion program. ^